 For academic scheduling, each class session is added to the calendar for the instructor and the classroom.
 Schedulers may also want to track the course number for each class, so they can then look over the whole calendar and make sure there are adequate classroom hours to meet the different course requirements.
 They can add a custom choice field, prefilled with the course numbers.
 Then each class can be “tagged” with the appropriate course number by choosing it from the field.
 Schedulers can filter to see all the scheduled classes, and total hours, for any course.
 Having the ability to filter by course number across all sub-calendars helps schedulers find the info they need quickly.

 Both sub-calendars and custom fields have a lot to offer.
 When deciding which one is best for a particular part of scheduling, like room assignment or shift responsibility, think about what’s important.
 Then choose the best fit.
-Here are some factors to consider:

 Want to test out what works best?
 Open a live demo calendar and try out the possibilities with sub-calendars and custom fields.